Ficool

 "What is your sword to you?"
 He asked abruptly.

-Lia froze, caught off guard by the sudden question.
+Lia froze, caught completely off guard.

 "No," Grey replied firmly.
 "That is where you are wrong.
-The very first line of the Zenith Sword Art makes it clear—the sword is not a mere tool.
-It is an extra hand.
-A hand with only one purpose… to cut down everything that dares stand in your way.
+The very first line of the Zenith Sword Art makes it clear.
+The sword is not a mere tool.
+It is an extra hand, a hand with only one purpose.
+To cut down everything that dares stand in your way.
 Why demean it by treating it as nothing more than an object?"

-"An… extra hand?"
-Lia murmured, her grip unconsciously tightening around the hilt.
+"An extra hand…" Lia murmured, her grip unconsciously tightening around the hilt.

 "That's right," Grey said.
 "Now charge at me again.
-And this time—treat it as a part of yourself, not something you're merely holding."
+And this time, treat it as a part of yourself, not something you're merely holding."

 Her eyes sharpened.
 Then she charged.